9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **Goals for Today**
 - [ ] Fix Spacing Issues
-- [ ] Troubleshoot Laptops
+- [x] Troubleshoot Laptops

-### **Laptops**
+### **Laptop Issues**
 We tried two different laptops, one with Desktop Connector and another without.
-The one with Desktop Connector opened and ran Inventor just fine, but the one without Desktop Connector wouldn't open the log in screen and crash as soon as I try to log in.
-The only differences I noticed in the two computer is one only have the V5 program while the other also has Fusion 360 and the Graphics Card Update.
+The one with Desktop Connector opened and ran Inventor just fine, but the one without Desktop Connector wouldn't open the log in screen and crash as soon as we try to log in.
+The only differences I noticed in the two computers is one only has the V5 program while the other also has Fusion 360 and the Graphics Card Update.
 After looking at multiple laptops that have Desktop Connector and multiple that don't, the only difference between the two is some having the Graphics Card Update and the others lacking it.
 I will try to install the update on a computer lacking it to see if it works.

+## **End of Entry Thoughts**
+We were able to troubleshoot the laptops and find a possible fix, though we weren't able to try it.